zchrissirhcz/cmake_examples/generator_example/README.md

 This is the 'Hello World' example (executable file) for C/C++, with various generator specified in each individual script file under `build` directory.

+## Android Platform

+build/android-arm32-build.sh for building android armveabi-v7a abi executable/library

+build/android-arm64-build.sh for building android arm64-v8a abi executuable/library

+build/android-arm32-run.sh for copying armeabi-v7a executable file to android device and run

+build/android-arm64-run.sh for copying arm64-v8a executable file to android device and run

-For Android platform, you may change `ANDROID_DIR` to your one.
+Note: you may change `ANDROID_DIR` to your one.

+## Visual Studio Platform

+see build/vs20xx.cmd

+## XCode

+see build/xcode.sh

+## CLion

+build/clion-android-arm64.cmd for building android arm64 CLion project

+build/clion-mingw-w64.cmd for building mingw64 CLion project

+## OHOS (Open-source Harmony Operating System，鸿蒙) Platform

+build/ohos-arm64-v8a.bat